 - Hagrid’s Motorcycle and Sidecar – A fantastic photo op, just to the left of Gringott’s.

 - Weasley’s Wizarding Wheezes – You can’t miss this one, it’s exactly as pictured in the movies.

-- Quidditch shop – right next to Weasley’s, be sure to check out the floating wand outside.
+- Quidditch shop – right next to Weasley’s, be sure to check out the floating broom outside.

 - Madame Malkin’s Robe Shop – You can buy robes here, but note they are quite expensive and heavy for a Florida visit.
 However, be sure to stop in front of the mirror here for a compliment.